Skip to content

 from pamiq_core.data.impls import SequentialBuffer

-# Create a buffer for state, action, and reward data with max size 1000
+# Create a buffer for experiences with max size 1000

 # Add data